cea-hpc/modules/INSTALL.rst

                       modulefiles handling actions, like loading the
-                      pre-requisites of a modulefile when loading this modulefile. (default=no)
+                      pre-requisites of a modulefile when loading this modulefile. (default=no) --enable-avail-indepth
+                      When performing an ``avail`` sub-command, include in search results the matching modulefiles and directories and recursively the modulefiles and directories
+                      contained in these matching directories when enabled or limit search results to the matching modulefiles and directories found at the depth level expressed by the search query if disabled. (default=yes)

 Optional Packages (the default for each option is displayed within parenthesis, to disable an option replace ``with`` by ``without`` for